• Skip to main content

 Instructions

-• In a large stockpot, saute chopped onion in healthy fat until translucent.
-Add carrots and continue to cook on medium heat for another 3 minutes until softened.
+• In a large stockpot, saute chopped 1 yellow onion in 2 tablespoons beef tallow until translucent.
+Add 1 carrot and 1 celery rib and continue to cook on medium heat for another 3 minutes until softened.

 Notes